It may come as a surprise to many of you, but I’m actually a massive introvert.

 Like I said, it took me a long time to realise that I’m actually an introvert.

-It also took a while for me to work out that being with large groups of people was what was causing me to be exhausted and stressed out.
+It also took a while for me to work out that being with large groups of people was what was causing me to be exhausted and stressed out in a number of situations, travel included.

-So now on my travels, although it doesn’t have to be something that I avoid completely, it’s something that I need to be conscious of and account for.
+So now when I travel, although it doesn’t have to be something that I avoid completely, it’s something that I need to be conscious of and account for when I organise things.

-Depending on where I go and what for, I have a good idea as to whether or not I’m going to be spending time with a group of people (be that a tour, a hostel, a bar, etc.), so I need to make sure that I’m prepared for that, as well as being sure to make the most of opportunities when I am alone.
+Depending on where I go and what I am going there for, I have a good idea as to whether or not I’m going to be spending time with groups of people (be that a tour, hostel or even a work environment).
+So I really need to make sure that I’m prepared for that, as well as being sure to make the most of opportunities when I am alone.

-This means that I don’t miss out on the experience, but it’s also something that’s a lot more manageable for me.
+This means that I don’t miss out on the experience, and lets face it large group tours are a good way to explore somewhere completely foreign while still maintaining a safety net, but it’s also something that’s a lot more manageable for me.

-I take a similar approach when staying in hostels – rather than booking a room on my own and isolating myself completely, I’ll only stay in rooms of around four people or less.
+I also take a similar approach when staying in hostels – rather than booking a room on my own and isolating myself completely, I’ll choose to stay in rooms that accommodate four people (not that I stay in hostels very often anymore).
 Again, this allows me to meet new people and share my experiences, without being overwhelmed.

 Having said this, isolating yourself for small amounts of time can be a good idea.

-Taking five minutes to yourself on a tour, or spending a night or two in your own room on a long trip, can help break up the time spent with others, preventing you from being overwhelmed, whilst also giving you time to recharge and be better company when you do re-join the group.
+Taking five minutes to yourself on a tour, or spending a night or two in your own room on a long trip, can help break up the time spent with others, preventing you from becoming overwhelmed.
+Whilst also giving you time to recharge your own energy to be able to be better company when you do re-join the group.

 Take Comfort in Doing Things by Yourself